The designated person responsible for the leadership of Pupil Premium across the school is: Mrs. Natalie Wallace.

-The role of Pupil Premium Champion is to ensure all staff are aware of the different groupings across the school and to make sure that there is a balance of funding for enrichment, pastoral care and progress across the curriculum.
+The role of the Pupil Premium Leader is to ensure all staff are aware of the different groupings across the school and to make sure that there is a balance of funding for enrichment, pastoral care and progress across the curriculum.
 It is also to monitor and regularly review the impact of this extra funding.

 Key Aspects of the role include: